Ella Touon

-Ella Emilie Touon Mbenoun (born 7 August 2003) is a Swiss footballer who plays as a midfielder for SKN St. Pölten and the Switzerland national team.
+Ella Emilie Touon Mbenoun (born 7 August 2003) is a Swiss footballer who plays as a midfielder for Eredivisie club Ajax.
+Born in Düsseldorf, Germany, she plays for the Switzerland national team.

 Club career

-Touon played from 2020 to 2023 at SGS Essen in the Frauen-Bundesliga.
+From 2020 to 2023, Touon played at SGS Essen in the Frauen-Bundesliga.
 She signed with SKN St. Pölten in the Austrian league before the 2023–24 season.

+In May 2025, Touon returned to Germany, signing for 1.
+FC Köln.
+In February 2026, she was loaned to SGS Essen until the end of the season.

+On 12 July 2026, it was announced that Grant? had signed with Ajax.

 International career

 Touon has represented Switzerland at youth level.